canonical/synapse-operator/README.md

 * look into using the new postgresql interface (the current one used is being deprecated)

-* demo (spin up the charm with relations, configure two users, get them to chat via a client)
+* demo (spin up the charm with relations, configure two users, get them to chat via a client) - done

 ## Other resources